What’s new in Maths Matters Resources?

 Place Value from 100 Photographs – 251 and 365

 Place Value is one of the keys to success in mathematics.
 Studying this should be a regular part of your classroom activity.
 House numbers supply an endless variety of possibilities for Stage 1 students trying to understand how numbers to 1000 work.
-Ask each student to provide a photograph from their own home or apartment number, just like these two new ones I added today – 251 and 365.
+Ask each student to provide a photograph from their own home or apartment number.

-What is the same about these two numbers?
+What is the same about these two house numbers – 365 and 251?

 They are both a 3-digit number, they are both more than 200 and less than 400, they both include odd and even digits, they both include the digit 5 but one is in the 10s place and one is in the 1s place, they are both odd numbers because the 1s digit is odd.